hqztrue/ponyai/homework5/README.md

 In the lane's protobuf definition, there are two fields `predecessor` and `successor` defined.
 However, they are missing in the protobuf text file that provided to you.
 In this task, you are going to find predecessors and successors for all lanes.

-If lane `A` is a `successor` of another lane `B`, it means a vehicle could drive from lane `A` to lane `B` without passing another lane.
-And lane `B` is also considered as a predecessor of lane `A`.
+If lane `B` is a `successor` of another lane `A`, it means a vehicle could drive from lane `A` to lane `B` without passing another lane.
+And lane `A` is also considered as a predecessor of lane `B`.
 Note that one lane may have multiple successors or predecessors.
 For example, lane `L1`'s successors are `L25`, `L26`, and its predecessor is `L58`.
-Also note that lanes may also have overlaps with each other, but they may not have predecessor/successor relationships, such as `L25` and `L26`.
+Also note that lanes may have overlaps with each other, but they may not have predecessor/successor relationships, such as `L25` and `L26`.

 **What to submit:**
 1. A map's protobuf text file named `processed_map_proto.txt` in which `predecessor` and `successor` fields have been filled.